javaGuruBY/rpaS2/homework/english/byda_artem/lecture1/grammar.md

 7. I have to go now.
 It is getting dark
 8. A young man usually stands at the window.
 9. Ann usually makes doll dresses herself.
-10. His wife is having coffee at the moment?
+10. Is his wife having coffee at the moment?
 11. Let’s go for a walk.
 It isn't raining.
 12. Look!
 The boys are coming home.
 13. Maila likes Chinese food?